zentala/ideas.zentala.io/posts/tracking-urban-vandalism.md

 The core idea isn't about prevention - it's about creating a strong deterrent effect.
 By establishing a comprehensive database of tags, we increase:

 *   The probability of catching perpetrators when connecting them to their other tags in the database
-*   The financial consequences through accumulated cleaning costs
+*   The financial consequences through accumulated punishment & cleaning costs
 *   The risk of being caught even years after the act

 ## The Role of Forensic Analysis